haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-conf-files_magento-app.md

 You must compile SASS files using `grunt` before static content deployment, which happens during the build.
 Place the `grunt` command before the `build` command.

 ## `crons` {#cloud-yaml-platform-cron}
 `crons` describes processes that are triggered on a schedule.
-We recommend you run cron as the [Magento file system owner]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
+We recommend you run cron as the [Magento文件系统所有者]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
 Do not run cron as `root`.
 We also recommend against running cron as the web server user.

 More information about crons: